boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > And thermodynamics doesn't *actually* let you do most of the stuff that you've seen in movies.
 >
-> **Apotheotician**: Again, not my area of expertise, but that's the impression I've got from the sneakier Sentinels that have come through: hard enough to be a practical impossibility.
+> **Apotheotician**: Again, not my area of expertise, but that's the impression I've got from the sneakier Sentinels that have come through: hard enough that it's not worth it.
 >
 > Those point-defense satellites are the other problem: you get shredded very shortly after you're detected.
 >
 > **Bauble**: I'll say it again.
 > This hab, like most habs, you'll want to dark-cast.
-> Or find some way to go through the space-port "legit."
+> Or find some way to go through the spaceport "legit."
 >
 > **Gunslinger\#MONOLITH**: Stupid question, but could jamming or hacking work?
 > I'm guessing jamming is a no-go because they've probably got ALIs on the platforms that take over.